Why Visiting Bergamo Needs to Be on Your List

 Take a load off and grab a coffee in Piazza Vecchia.
 Photo credit: FrDr

-The Bergamo Cathedral (Cattedrale di Sant’Alessandro) is another architectural marvel in Città Alta.
-Attached to Palazzo della Ragione and located in Piazza Duomo, this massive church is not only a place of worship but an art gallery in its own right, with beautiful frescoes and artwork that tell stories of centuries gone by.
+The Bergamo Cathedral is another architectural marvel in Città Alta.
+Attached to Palazzo della Ragione and located in Piazza Duomo, this massive church is not only a place of worship but an art gallery in its own right.
+It houses beautiful frescoes and artwork that tell stories of centuries gone by.

 An ancient Italian church's ceiling with paintings in Bergamo.